Custom House Maritime Museum

 Mark your calendars, from May 31st through June 10th the 200-ton Spanish tall ship, Nao Santa Maria, will visit Newburyport, a city rich in maritime history.
 The Custom House Maritime Museum will dock this replica of Christopher Columbus’ flagship the Santa Maria at the city’s Waterfront Park as part of their Newburyport Maritime Days 2019 celebration.

-The Nao Santa Maria is scheduled to sail into Newburyport, its one and only stop on the Northeast coast, on Friday, May 31st, around high tide.
-The ship’s exact arrival time is dependent on winds, but should be visible coming into the harbor around 10 am and be docked in town by 11:30 am.
+The Nao Santa Maria is scheduled to sail into Newburyport, its one and only stop on the Northeast coast, on Friday, May 31st.
+The ship’s exact arrival time is dependent on the tides, but it should be visible from Plum Island around 2-3 pm.
+The ship must wait for high tide to enter the harbor and should be docked downtown between 11 – 11:30 pm.
 The Spanish tall ship’s arrival will be visible from Plum Island to Salisbury, flying an exact replica of Columbus’ Spanish flag.
 Built and launched in Spain in 2018, the 92-foot Nao Santa Maria was created by the same private foundation that built El Galeón, the Spanish tall ship that visited Newburyport in 2016.
 The Nao Santa Maria was built to honor the 555th anniversary of Christopher Columbus sailing to America from Spain.

 Public tours will be available daily from June 1st through June 9th from 9 am to 6 pm.
 Tickets are $10/adult, $5/child, or $25/family and can be purchased in advance online or at the Custom House Maritime Museum gift shop.
 Once the Spanish tall ship has docked, tickets will be available during daily tour hours on the back lawn of the museum.
 Public tour tickets can be used on any day or time that tours are being operated.